Devers hits 2-run HR in return as Red Sox beat Jays 10-5

 TRAINER'S ROOM

-Red Sox: To make room on the roster for Devers, the Red Sox optioned INF Tony Renda to Triple-A Pawtucket. ...
+Red Sox: To make room on the roster for Devers, the Red Sox optioned INF Tony Renda to Triple-A Pawtucket.
+Cora said Devers will get the day off Thursday. ...
 OF Mookie Betts stayed in the game after being hit on the left hand by a pitch in the third inning.

 UP NEXT